News from the GNOME Wizard

-New features and corrections in GNOME 1.3.6:
+New features and corrections we made in GNOME 1.3.11 include:

-To learn about changes and additions made to GNOME over the years, see the GNOME Development History.
+To learn about other changes and additions made to GNOME over the years, see the GNOME Development History.

 A helpful addition to the GNOME Toolbox is the GNOME Online Oceanographic Data Server, or GOODS.
 GOODS is an online tool that helps GNOME users access base maps and publicly available ocean currents and winds from various models and data sources.
 You can then download the files in a format that can be read directly into GNOME (e.g., map files in BNA format; current and wind files in netCDF).

-Visit the public GOODS site: http://gnome.orr.noaa.gov/goods.
+Visit the public GOODS site: https://gnome.orr.noaa.gov/goods.